Qb3r/CTFWriteups/README.md

 # CTFWriteups
-A list of CTFs I solved in preparation of a career in Cyber Security.
+A list of CTFs I solved in preparation for a career in Cyber Security.

 ## TryHackMe - CTFs